Arrival in Norway - COVID-19

 - It is important that you make as few stops as possible along the way, and maintain the minimum safe distance of 1 meter from other people at all times.

-- Please familiarize yourself with the Norwegian Institute of Public Health's official regulations for quarantine and isolation.
-Note that there is a difference between 'quarantine' and 'isolation', with the latter having stricter rules and being neccessary if you have a confirmed COVID-19 infection.
+- You are required to familiarize yourself with the Norwegian Institute of Public Health's official regulations for quarantine and isolation.
+Note that there is a difference between 'quarantine' and 'isolation', with the latter having stricter rules and only being neccessary if you have a confirmed COVID-19 infection.

 If you experience any symptoms of respiratory tract infection (fever, cough, sore throat, fatigue, etc.) isolate yourself at home and get tested for COVID-19 as soon as possible.
 Any roommates will have to go into quarantine.
 On the municipality's webpages, you will find information on how to book a test Trondheim, Gjøvik or Ålesund.
 As you will not yet have recieved official Norwegian identification (BankID/MinID), you will be unable to book a test online - instead, please call the Corona helpline at: